 - If technical problems occur during an online examination, please immediately inform the invigilator(s) by phone or e-mail, so that any issues, such as questions about the e-learning platform or what to do next, can be resolved as quickly as possible.
 You will receive further contact details before the examination.
 If you withdraw from the examination due to the technical problems, please also submit the above-mentioned withdrawal application within three days, including a written explanation, and please refer to the contact with the invigilator.

-Please submit applications for compensation for disadvantages (possible reasons: chronic illnesses, childcare, coronavirus-related disadvantages (e.g. quarantine, risk group, lack of technical equipment, etc.) to your Examination Office in good time and as early as possible before the examination so that, if possible, an equivalent substitute or other compensation measure for disadvantages can be arranged.
+Please submit applications for compensation for disadvantages (possible reasons: chronic illnesses, childcare, coronavirus-related disadvantages (e.g. quarantine, risk group, lack of technical equipment, etc.) to your Examination Office in good time and as early as possible before the examination so that, if possible, an equivalent substitute, a separate examination room or other compensation measure for disadvantages can be arranged.

 Tests without obligatory attendance and individual tests